reynldi/check-commit-sign/README.md

     - ./.gitlab/ci/scripts/check_commit.sh
 ```

-The job will run only when we open Merge Request
+The job will run only when we open Merge Request, Pipeline will fail if the commit is not signed :)